Images shot with F.Zuiko 38mm f1.8

 A big part of Buddhism is the cycle of life, death, and reincarnation.
 At the same temple, I noticed a symbol of this and was lucky enough to be able to capture it.

 No other creature really encapsulates the cycle of development and rebirth like a butterfly, and I like to think that maybe it wasn’t merely coincidence this one was sitting where it was that day.

-Enjoyed this collection of images from a few Chiang Mai temples?
+Enjoyed this collection of Chiang Mai temple photography?
 Think others will too?

 Share or pin it!